 All students are expected to complete the university's Liberal Arts Core requirements.
 See the Liberal Arts Core Requirements section of the catalog for additional details.
 Bachelor of Arts in human services, students should fulfill specific categories of the Liberal Arts Core curriculum by taking the courses indicated below.

-- Studies in Mathematics and Science - Studies in Personal/Social Awareness Sociology 101 (as listed in major hours below) - Senior Capstone Course (as listed in major hours below) Sociology 442
+- Studies in Personal/Social Awareness Sociology 101 (as listed in major hours below) - Senior Capstone Course (as listed in major hours below) Sociology 442

 Human Services Requirements (30 hours)